 Did you know that deer can see infrared light?
-This means that they can see light that is not visible to the human eye.
-This allows them to see in the dark and to find food that is hidden from view.
+This means they can see light that is not visible to the human eye.
+This allows them to see in the dark and find food hidden from view.

 Deer avoidance of IR and Black Flash Trail camera (part 2)

 What animals can see infrared light

 Did you know that some animals can see infrared light?
 That’s right – while humans can’t see this type of light, certain animals have the ability to detect it.
 So, what animals can see infrared light?